Courses and Requirements

 Jewels of Spanish Poetry.

 Close textual examination, at the most advance level, of some of the most memorable poems produced in Spain from the Renaissance to the 20th century.
 Offers an appreciation and enjoyment of various forms of poetic expression, along with an understanding of the literary, social and historical context that influenced their creation.
-Prerequisite, 200, 201 or consent of instructor.
+(Proseminar.)
+Prerequisite, two courses above HSPST 200W or 201, or consent of instructor.
 Taught in Spanish.
+Maximum enrollment, 16.

 (from the Hamilton Course Catalogue)